julianpeeters/avro-scala-macro-annotations/README.md

         case class B(var a: Option[A])

-  expands to implement `SpecificRecord` with the schema:
+  expands to implement `SpecificRecord` with `put`, `get`, and `getSchema` methods, and the schema:

         {"type":"record","name":"B","namespace":"sample","doc":"Auto-generated schema","fields":[{"name":"a","type":["null",{"type":"record","name":"A","doc":"Auto-generated schema","fields":[{"name":"i","type":"int","doc":"Auto-Generated Field"}]}],"doc":"Auto-Generated Field"}]}}

-Use the expanded class as you would a regular code-gen'd class with the SpecificRecord API, e.g.:
+Use the expanded class as you would a code-gen'd class with any SpecificRecord API.
+E.g.:

         //Writing avros - no reflection
-        val datumWriter = new SpecificDatumWriter[B];
+        val datumWriter = new SpecificDatumWriter[B]
-        val dataFileWriter = new DataFileWriter[B](datumWriter);
+        val dataFileWriter = new DataFileWriter[B](datumWriter)

         //Reading avros - no reflection
         val schema = new DataFileReader(file, new GenericDatumReader[GenericRecord]).getSchema
-        val userDatumReader = new SpecificDatumReader[B](schema);
+        val userDatumReader = new SpecificDatumReader[B](schema)
-        val dataFileReader = new DataFileReader[B](file, userDatumReader);
+        val dataFileReader = new DataFileReader[B](file, userDatumReader)

 ####Please note:
-1) Scala Macros is not fully compatible with Java reflection.
-To preempt Avro from trying to get the `Schema` reflectively, use the no-argument constructor for `SpecificDatumWriter`, and provide an Avro `Schema` when constructing a `SpecificDatumReader`
+1) Seamlessly compatible with Scalding(reading/writing) and Spark(writing), but since Scala fields are always private, vanilla Avro's API is reduced to only those constructors that do not rely on reflection to get the schema.
+Therefore one must use the no-argument constructor for `SpecificDatumWriter`, and provide an Avro `Schema` when constructing a `SpecificDatumReader` as in the example above.

+2) Fields must be `var`s in order to be compatible with the SpecificRecord API

-2) Works with Avro Primitives, Nullable fields (represented by Option), and Lists for Arrays.
+3) Works with Avro Primitives (`Int`, `Float`, `Long`, `Double`, `Boolean`, `String`, `Null`), Nullable fields (represented by Options), and Lists for Arrays.
 Map, Fixed, other collections besides List, and unions (beyond nullable fields) are not yet supported.

-3) Provide a `null` argument (e.g. `@AvroRecord(null)` ) to force the omission of a namespace in the generated schema.
-This must be done in order to read files with no namespace in the schema, and also allows the reading and writing of Avros irrespecitive of the package of the case class.
+4) Provide a `null` argument (e.g. `@AvroRecord(null)` ) to force the omission of a namespace in the generated schema.
+This must be done in order to read files with no namespace in the schema into records with a namespace in Scalding, Spark, or any other tool that avoids reflection on the record (i.e. not vanilla Avro).

+5) A class that is doubly annotated with `@AvroTypeProvider` and `@AvroRecord` will automatically be updated with vars instead of vals